 - Ubiquinol-Cytochrome C Reductase Iron-Sulfur Subunit 3 4

 GeneCards Summary for UQCRFS1 Gene

 UQCRFS1 (Ubiquinol-Cytochrome C Reductase, Rieske Iron-Sulfur Polypeptide 1) is a Protein Coding gene.
-Diseases associated with UQCRFS1 include Lactic Acidosis and Propionic Acidemia.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
+Diseases associated with UQCRFS1 include Mitochondrial Complex Iii Deficiency, Nuclear Type 10 and Lactic Acidosis.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Cardiac muscle contraction.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and 2 iron, 2 sulfur cluster binding.

-Cytochrome b-c1 complex subunit 9: Possible component of the mitochondrial ubiquinol-cytochrome c reductase complex dimer (complex III dimer), which is a respiratory chain that generates an electrochemical potential coupled to ATP synthesis (PubMed:28673544).
-UQCRFS1 undergoes proteolytic processing once it is incorporated in the complex III dimer, including this fragment, called subunit 9, which corresponds to the transit peptide (PubMed:28673544).
-The proteolytic processing is necessary for the correct insertion of UQCRFS1 in the complex III dimer, but the persistence of UQCRFS1-derived fragments may prevent newly imported UQCRFS1 to be processed and assembled into complex III and is detrimental for the complex III structure and function (PubMed:28673544).
-It is therefore unsure whether the UQCRFS1 fragments, including this fragment, are structural subunits (PubMed:28673544).
+[Cytochrome b-c1 complex subunit 9]: Component of the ubiquinol-cytochrome c oxidoreductase (cytochrome b-c1 complex, complex III, CIII).
+UQCRFS1 undergoes proteolytic processing once it is incorporated in the complex III dimer.
+One of the fragments, called subunit 9, corresponds to its mitochondrial targeting sequence (MTS).
+The proteolytic processing is necessary for the correct insertion of UQCRFS1 in the complex III dimer, but the persistence of UQCRFS1-derived fragments may prevent newly imported UQCRFS1 to be processed and assembled into complex III and is detrimental for the complex III structure and function.